 We are glad you’re here.
-We know you are invested in your student and want you to know that we are too.
+We know you are invested in your student and want you to know that we are helping them every step of the way.
 We hope that you encourage your student to actively engage with us throughout the application, pre-departure, and re-entry processes.

 Academic year and semester program applications for study abroad open in early September and close on November 1 for the following academic year.
 Students will learn their application decision in early-mid January.
 Some under-enrolled programs may re-open after decisions are released.

-Applications for summer study abroad programs open in November and close on February 1.
-Students will learn their application decision on February 8.
-Some under-enrolled programs may re-open after February 8 to recruit additional students.
+Applications for summer study abroad programs open at the same time as semester programs and close on November 15.
+Students will learn their application decision in December.
+Some under-enrolled programs may re-open after school starts in February to recruit additional students.

 Additional information on study abroad applications can be found on our Application Information page.